-While the neighboring Almaden Quicksilver County Park is extremely popular, Calero hardly gets any visitors.
-This could be because the park is more remote, or maybe because mountain biking isn't allowed.
-But it's also true that the park just doesn’t look all that inviting from the main entrance.
-A big dirt parking lot filled with horse trailers, a dusty horse corral and, beyond, grassy hills mostly devoid of trees, seem to promise a dull, sun-blasted hike.
+Calero County Park doesn’t look all that inviting from the main entrance: a big dirt parking lot filled with horse trailers, a dusty horse corral and, beyond, grassy hills mostly devoid of trees, seem to promise a dull, sun-blasted hike.

-Once you get about a mile into the park, though, the landscape changes.
+Within the first mile of hiking, though, the landscape changes.
 Calero has some of the region’s most attractive woodlands, plus grassy hilltops with outstanding views of the surounding hills, the Almaden Valley, and the Morgan Hill area.
 Compared to the parks even a short distance to the north, Calero has a much more remote feel; the views of suburbs have been replaced with views of farmland and unpopulated hills.

 Calero has much different scenery than most other parks in the Santa Cruz Mountains — the rolling grassy hills studded with oaks look more like the East Bay than the peninsula.
 It’s a nice change.
 Among the park’s rolling hills are lots of interesting little valleys — each turn of the trail seems to bring a new environment and a new vista.
-Most of the trails are old ranch roads and have lots of up-and-down, much of it a little on the steep side.
+The scenery comes with a price, though, as most of the trails are old ranch roads with lots of up-and-down, much of it a little on the steep side.

 Calero gets really hot during the summer.
 If the day’s forecast high is above 85°, the park will be too hot for hiking and should be avoided.
 Even under the best conditions this loop is surprisingly exhausting.

-Starting from the Calero parking lot, take dirt road (the only trail that leaves the parking lot) past the horse lot.
+Start at the Calero parking lot.
+Take the one trail that leaves the lot, which is actually a dirt road.
 Stay to the right at the first intersection.
 The trail climbs a small hill, passes tiny Los Cerritos Pond, then descends again.
 Take the Peña Trail at the next intersection, staying to the left.
 The trail climbs steeply, offering some views over the rolling grasslands that surround the park.
 After intersections with the Vallecito Trail to the left and the Los Cerritos Trail to the right, the trail tops out and begins to descend.
 Although there’s still some traffic and boat noise for the next mile or so, the trail begins to feel progressively more remote, especially as the views of the sparsely-populated valley to the east are replaced by some very scenic views of the unpopulated hills to the north.

-Bald Hills Road offers the best scenery of the hike, with impressive views in all directions.
-The road rises and falls with the ridgeline and the sight of the road ahead climbing up faraway knolls can be a little daunting if you’re getting tired, but in fact the gradients aren’t that steep.
+Reaching the top of the trail, turn left onto the Bald Peaks Trail.
+A sign announces that bikes are not allowed on this trail, and in fact the trail is much less worn and much quieter.
+The Bald Peaks Trail is the highlight of the hike, with impressive views in all directions.
+It rises and falls with the ridgeline and the sight of the road ahead climbing up faraway knolls can be a little daunting if you’re getting tired, but in fact the gradients aren’t that steep.

-After a long stretch on Bald Hills Road, the Cañada del Oro Trail drops off to the left through dense forest.
-Over the past six miles of hiking it seems like the trail has become progressively more remote, so it’s surprising to realize that there are only about two and a half miles left in the hike.
+After a long stretch on Bald Peaks Trail, the Cañada del Oro Trail drops off to the left through dense forest.
+Over the past seven miles of hiking it seems like the trail has become more and more remote.
+As a result it doesn’t feel, at this point, like you’re anywhere near the end of the hike.
+So it’s surprising to realize that there are only about two and a half miles left.